njaard/sonnerie/README.md

 * No query language
 * Transactional: a transaction is completely committed or not at all.
 * Isolated: A transaction doesn't see updates from other transactions or expose its changes until it has been committed.
-Note the semantics of "last record wins" - if two transactions write two values with same key and timestamp, then the last completed transaction will eventually be the retained one.
+Note the semantics of "last record wins" - if two transactions write two values with same key and timestamp, then the record from the last completed transaction will be the retained one.
 * Durable: committed data is resistant to loss from unexpected shutdown.
 * Nanosecond-resolution timestamps (64 bit), 1970-2554
 * No weird dependencies, no virtual machines, one single native binary for the command line tool